DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

 https://www.redolive.com/utah-web-designers-blog/automated-mysql-backup-for-windows

 ### How do I add x mod?
-If it is a serverside mod (9/10 times it is), then add it to your mod folder and goto the 'Start the Arma Server' section in this .bat
+If it is a server mod, then add it to your mod folder and goto the 'Start the Arma Server' section in ExileServerStart.bat Please check the mod page before installing all mods!

 Add the mod to your mod parameter for example adding ``Mod3`` to ``"-mod=@Mod1; @Mod2;"``